VangmanawKairung/frontend-mentor-bento-grid/README.md

 ## Acknowledgments

-A big thank you to Frontend Mentor for the engaging challenge, and to VSCode for providing a smooth coding experience.
-I also appreciate Google Chrome's developer tools for debugging and the Preview app on Mac for easy live viewing.
-Lastly, thanks to all the resources and tutorials that helped me along the way.
+A huge thanks to Frontend Mentor for the enjoyable challenge and to VSCode for offering a seamless coding experience.
+I’m also grateful for Google Chrome's developer tools for their debugging capabilities and the Preview app on Mac for easy live viewing.
+Finally, I appreciate all the resources and tutorials that supported me throughout this journey.